Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample

 We posit that this is the case since the (inverse) Hessian approximations constructed by our proposed methods capture better (more informative) curvature information.
 Moreover, the proposed methods are easily parallelizable and efficient in terms of iteration, epochs and communication. \end{itemize}

 The paper is organized as follows.
 We conclude this section with a literature review of quasi-Newton methods.
-We describe the classical (L)BFGS and (L)SR1 methods in Section \ref{sec:qn}, and in Section \ref{sec:samp_qn} we detail our proposed sampled variants.
+We describe the classical (L)BFGS and (L)SR1 methods in Section \ref{sec:qn}, and in Section \ref{sec:samp_qn} we present our proposed sampled quasi-Newton variants.
 In Section \ref{sec:dist_comp}, we discuss the computational cost of the proposed methods and show their scaling properties.
 We show the theoretical properties of our proposed methods in Section \ref{sec:conv_analysis}.
+In Section \ref{sec:prob} we provide a theoretical and numerical analysis on the probabilities of accepting the sampled points within our proposed quasi-Newton frameworks.
 Numerical results on neural network training tasks are reported in Section \ref{sec:num_res}.
 Finally, in Section \ref{sec:fin_rem} we provide some final remarks and discuss several avenues for future work.